Analysis of high-dimensional Continuous Time Markov Chains using the Local Bouncy Particle Sampler: Methodology

 We first sample the energy gap $-\log(E)>0$ with $E\sim\mathcal{U}(0,1)$.
-It represents the difference between the energy denoted as $E_0$ at the current position of a particle and a higher energy denoted as $E_0-\log(E)$ in the parameter space.
-Our task is to determine the collision time that the particle can travel along the energy ladder given its current velocity until it hits the energy barrier $E_0-\log(E)$ in the $i$th iteration.
+This gap represents the difference between the energy denoted as $E_0$ at the current position of a particle and a higher energy $E_0-\log(E)$.
+The goal is to determine a time interval $\delta$ such that at this time point the particle has an energy of $E_0-\log(E)$.

-Under a reversible model, the corresponding potential energy of the particle is:
+For sojourn factors, the potential energy of the particle is:

-The potential energy after a time interval $\Delta$:
+The potential energy after a time interval $\delta$:

 We observe that the particle is travelling to a higher energy area if and only if $\dotprod{\boldsymbol{v}}{\sufftransV(\{\x,\x'\})}>0$.
 Therefore, we set

 We denote $c=-\log(E)>0$ and obtain: